DrFirstLee/drfirstlee.github.io/_posts/2025-04-05-research_journal.md

 ### 🔎 Example
 - If a researcher has published 10 papers, and 5 of them have been cited at least 5 times → **h-index = 5**
 - Even if someone has published 100 papers, if only a few are cited frequently, the h-index may be low.
+- In Einstein Case, his 156 papers are cited more than 156 times!!!

 ### 🧠 Advantages
 - Reduces the impact of a single “hit paper”